casper-network/casper-node/cosy-macro/README.md

 Ideally all `NameOfReactorEvent` newtype variants would be written as `NameOfReactorEvent::SomeComponent(<crate::components::some_component::SomeComponent as Component<Self>::Event>` in the generated code, which unfortunately is not possible due to a current shortcoming in the Rust trait system that will likely only be fixed with [chalk](https://github.com/rust-lang/chalk).

-As a workround, `NameOfReactorEvent::SomeComponent(crate::components::some_component::Event` will be used as a workaround.
+As a workaround, `NameOfReactorEvent::SomeComponent(crate::components::some_component::Event` will be used instead.
 This solution only works for event types that do not have their own type parameters.
 If they have, the `Event` portion can be replaced using the event override section of the macro invocation:

 ```rust
     events: {